 Here are some different ways you can make use of leafy greens and root veggie nutrition:

 - Stems make a great base to add to stir-fries.
 Add in broccoli and swiss chard stems at the beginning along with your onions and celery.
 This way they can soften and absorb the delicious flavor.

-2. Collard, kale, or parsley stems are great for the base of a soup stock.
+- Collard, kale, or parsley stems are great for the base of soup stock.
 Let them infuse in your water for an hour or so and then remove them from the stock.
-They will leach all of their nutrients into your soup stock.
+They will infuse all of their nutrients into your soup stock.

-4. Put the stems and skins of any fruit and vegetable through your juicer including collard, kale, broccoli, chard, carrots, beets and apples.
+- Put the stems and skins of any fruit and vegetable through your juicer including collard, kale, broccoli, chard, carrots, beets, and apples.

-5. Bake your potatoes and squash with the skin on.
-Potato skin has potassium, iron and vitamin C.
+- Bake your potatoes and squash with the skin on.
+Potato skin has potassium, iron, and vitamin C.

-6. Use the tops of beets and stems of swiss chard to make a wonderful and colorful side dish.
-Beetroot tops are loaded with calcium, magnesium and iron.
+- Use the tops of beets and stems of swiss chard to make a wonderful and colorful side dish.
+Beetroot tops are loaded with calcium, magnesium, and iron.
 See the recipe below for some inspiration!

 Garlicky Green Stem Sautée

 2 large bunches of whole beetroot tops and swiss chard